Aurora UK Alpha PLC Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Aurora UK Alpha PLC, a company involved in investment management, has executed a share buyback, purchasing 50,000 ordinary shares at a price of 257.6574 pence per share.
-This transaction increases the company’s treasury shares to 3,873,389 and maintains the total number of shares in issue at 114,572,742, impacting the voting rights available to shareholders.
+Aurora UK Alpha PLC has executed a share buyback, purchasing 50,000 of its own ordinary shares at a price of 257.0149 pence per share.
+This transaction is part of the authority granted at the company’s Annual General Meeting and results in the company holding a total of 3,923,389 shares in treasury.
+The move impacts the total number of voting rights, which now stands at 110,649,353, a figure that shareholders can use for calculating interests in the company’s voting rights.

 Spark’s Take on GB:ARR Stock